-2024/25 Mountain Collective Pass Buyer’s Guide
+The Mountain Collective Pass Buyer’s Guide for 2025/26

+The Mountain Collective is a group of 26 U.S. and international ski destinations on several continents that make up an A-list of destinations you’ll want to ski or ride.
 The pass offers you two days at each of its destinations and then 50 percent off on tickets at those resorts based on that day’s ticket window price.
 There are none of those pesky blackout dates either.
-It’s simple in nature and not nearly as complex as the other major ski passes.
+It’s simple in nature and not nearly as complex as many of the other major multi-resort ski passes.
+It’s also significantly cheaper.

 The Mountain Collective came about as an alternative to the original Epic Pass from Vail Resorts before Vail went on a resort buying spree.
 It remains one of the most attractive passes and one of the easiest to understand and use.
 If the math works out for how often and where you plan to ski and ride, this could be your magic carpet to winter fun.